 Students are essential in my research.
-I have been very fortunate to work with very enthusiastic students throughout laboratory training, method development, research cruises, and conferences.
-My personal goal is to prepare students for the next step in their careers, while having fun during laboratory work and travels.
+I have been very fortunate to work with enthusiastic students throughout laboratory training, method development, research cruises, and conferences.
+My personal goal is to prepare students for the next step in their careers while having fun during laboratory work and travels.

 Thea Bartlett.
 Was a recent graduate from Eckerd College when she started working as a Technician analyzing sediments from the southern Gulf of Mexico.
 After 2-years she enrolled as a Master’s student in the Chemical Oceanography program at the College of Marine Science, USF.
 She presented her work in several GOMOSES meetings (2018-2020).
 Her master’s thesis studies the historical inputs of land-derived organic contaminants in Cuba sediments.

 Lisa Rose-Mann.
 Graduated from USF-SP College.
-At present a Master’s student in the Biological Oceanography program at the College of Marine Science, USF.
+Currently a Master’s student in the Biological Oceanography program at the College of Marine Science, USF.
 Master’s thesis on POPs and PCPs detection in deep-sea cephalopods.

 Olivia Traenkle.
 Was a recent graduate from Eckerd College when she started working as an Intern for a year (2018) and then as a Technician (2019-2020) in my research projects on mesopelagic fauna (fishes and jellyfishes).
 She helped develop a method for analyzing organic contaminants in oceanic gelatinous zooplankton.
 She presented her work at the Gulf of Mexico Oil Spill & Ecosystem Science Conference (Tampa 2020).
 At present she is a PhD student at Oregon University.